Does a wedding invitation make you break out into chills as you worry about your wedding attire?

-It is a very uncomfortable feeling to be over- or (worse) under-dressed for an event.
+It is uncomfortable to be over-or (worse) under-dressed for an event.
 Think of a dress code as your friend, giving you little tips on how your clothing can help you fit in.

 Suit vs. Tuxedo

-A tux jacket has various types of lapels for varying formality levels and does not have any vents.
-It also often includes satin or grosgrain detailing.
-You will find this on the jacket lapel, and also as a stripe along the outer seam of the tuxedo trousers.
+The tuxedo also often includes satin or grosgrain detailing.
+You will find this on the jacket lapel and as a stripe along the tuxedo trousers’ outer seam.
 The trousers on a tuxedo will not have belt loops.

 Buying vs. Renting

-Whether your wedding attire consists of a suit or tuxedo, you’ll still have to decide the color.
+Whether your wedding attire consists of a suit or tuxedo, you’ll still have to match the color.

-The color is usually determined from both the dress code formality and the time of the day the wedding takes place, i.e., whether the wedding is during the day or the night.
+The color is usually determined by both the dress code formality and the time of the day the wedding takes place, i.e., whether the wedding is during the day or the night.

 If the wedding takes place during the day, choose lighter colors such as tan, light grey, or blue.

 Black Tie Wedding Attire